+PART V.
-NOW in the fifth part I'll endeavour to show, How things with her Parents and Sister did go.
-Her Mother and Sister, of life are bereaft, And now all alone the old Squire is left

-And hearing his daughter was marry'd so brave, Me said, in my noddle, a faney I have, Dress'd like a poor man, a journey I'll make, And see if she on me some pity will take.

-Then dress'd like a beggar, he went to her gate Where stood his Daughter who appear'd very great He cry'd, Noble Lady, a poor man I be, And I am now forced to crave your charity.
-With a blush she asked him from wheuce hc came With that he then told her, and give her his name She said, I'm your Daughter, that you slighted so Nev ertheless to you some kindness I'll show.

-Thro' mercy the Lord hath provided for me.
-Pray Father then come in, and sit down, said she; Then the best provision the house could afford, For to make him welcome was set on the board.

-She said, You are welcome, feed heartily I pray And if you are willing, with me you shall stay, So long as you live; then he made this reply, I only am come thy love for to try.

-Thro' mercy, my child.
-I'm rich and not poor, I have gold and silver enough now in store, and for the love which at thy hand I have found, For a portion I'll give thee ten thousand pound

-So in a few days after as I understand, This man he went home and sold off all his land and ten thousand pounds to his Daughter did give and then altogether in love they did live.
+Now, in the fifth part I'll endeavour to show How things with her parents and sister did go: Her mother and sister of life are bereft, And now all alone the old squire is left.
+And hearing his daughter was married so brave.
+He said, in my noddle a fancy I have; Dress'd like a poor man, a journey I'll make, And see if she on me some pity will take.
+Then dress'd like a beggar he went to her gate.
+Where stood his daughter, who appear'd very great; He cried, noble lady, a poor man I be, And I am now forc'd to crave your charity.
+With a blush she ask'd him from whence he came, With that he then told her, and gave her his name; She said, I'm your daughter, that you slighted so, Nevertheless to you some kindness I'll show.
+Through mercy the Lord hath provided for me, Pray, Father then come in, and sit down, said she; Then the best provisions the house could afford, For to make him welcome were set on the board.
+She said, you are welcome, feed heartily I pray, And if you are willing, with me you shall stay So long as you live; then he made this reply, I only am como thy love for to try.
+Through mercy, my child, I'm rich, and not poor, I have gold and silver enough now in store, And for the love which at thy hand I have found, For a portion I'll give thee ten thousand pound.
+So in a few days after, as I understand, This man he went home, and sold off all his land; He ten thousand pounds to his daughter did give, And then altogether in love they did live.